-Law of the Russian Federation No. 2395-1 "On Subsoil" ("Subsoil Law") and Federal Law No. 41-FZ "On Precious Metals and Gems" ("Precious Metals Law") set out the licensing regime for the use of subsoil in geological research, exploration, and production of mineral resources.
-Accordingly, subsoil within the territory of the Russian Federation, including mineral resources contained therein, remains with the state.
+Exploration for and extraction of minerals in Russia is governed by the laws of the Russian Federation, including: the Law On the Subsoil; the Regulations On the Licensing of Subsoil Use; the Law On Precious Metals and Precious Stones; the Law On the Protection of the Environment; the Law On the Environmental Expert Review; the Land Code; the Forestry Code; and the Water Code.
+Ownership of subsoil within the territory of the Russian Federation, including contained mineral resources, remains with the state.
 The right to use the subsoil is granted in the form of a license confirming the right to use the plot(s) of subsoil, with a licensing agreement setting out the necessary conditions for the use of subsoil in accordance with federal law.
-Most of the conditions on the license are based on mandatory rules; however, a number of provisions are negotiable with the Federal Subsoil Resources Management Agency.
+Most of the conditions on the license are based on mandatory rules; however, a number of provisions are negotiable with the Federal Agency for Use of Subsoil ("Rosnedra").
 The license certifies the right of its holder to use the subsoil plot within specified boundaries, activities and terms.
-For geological exploration of mineral resources, the license is granted for a maximum term of five years.
-For actual production of mineral reserves, terms are varied to reflect the expected life of the mine, and are calculated on the basis of the feasibility study for the extraction of the mineral deposit ensuring the rational use and protection of subsoil.
+For geological exploration of mineral resources, the license is granted for an initial period of five years.
+For actual production of mineral reserves, terms are varied to reflect the expected life of the mine, and are calculated based on technical and economical substantiation of exploitation of such a mineral deposit, to provide for the rational use and protection of subsoil.

-Foreign Investment and Capital Raising Restrictions: As of May 5, 2008, the Russian Parliament adopted a new law titled "On Procedures for Making Foreign Investments into Companies Having Strategic Significance for the National Security of the Russian Federation" ("Foreign Investment Law") as well as amendments to several pieces of legislation including, in particular, amendments to the Law of Russia "On Subsoil" No. 2395-1.
+Foreign Investment and Capital Raising Restrictions: As of May 7, 2008, a new law titled "On Procedures for Making Foreign Investments into Companies Having Strategic Significance for the National Security of the Russian Federation" (the "Foreign Investment Law") came into force, as well as amendments to several pieces of legislation including, in particular, amendments to the Law On the Subsoil (the "Amendments").